Singapore Freshers' Event

 - gauge their level of experience by asking if they have volunteered at a Freshers’ Event before

 - outline their responsibilities and brief them on timings

-- if they are to staff the registration table, run through the instructions for registering attendees
+- if they are to staff the registration table, run through the instructions for collecting collecting attendee data

 - offer (ideally free) refreshments and settle any expenses, as agreed

 Every College employs a Schools Liaison Officer (SLO), also known as an Area Link, to build relationships with schools and colleges across the UK.
 Each Officer is assigned to several UK regions or cities and several London Boroughs.

 SLOs can be a great resource for UK Groups and could potentially: